robgleason/robgleason/README.md

       that I use everyday
 - 🔭 I’m currently working on a Javascript mmorpg game
 - 🌱 I’m currently learning Three.js
-- 💬 Ask me about random bash scripts, OOP, Backend Programming.
+- 💬 Ask me about random bash scripts, OOP, Backend Programming
 - 📫 How to reach me: rob.w.gleason At gmail dot com or <a href="https://twitter.com/robert_gleason">Twitter</a>
 - 🍪 Fun fact: The last video game that I spent hours playing was <a href="https://store.steampowered.com/app/1454400/Cookie_Clicker/">Cookie Clicker</a>